Guide to Home Garage Door Maintenance

 The Importance of Regular Checks

 Regular checks are to garage doors what regular check-ups are to our health.
 They keep minor issues from turning into major headaches.
 Committing to routine maintenance can save you costly repair bills in the future and increase the lifespan of your door.
+Guide to Home Garage Door Maintenance.

 Cleaning the Tracks and Lubricating the Moving Parts

 Dirt and debris can accumulate in the tracks of your garage door.
 Use a damp cloth to clean them and a dry cloth to wipe them down.
 Ensure they’re aligned; misaligned tracks can cause problems.
 Lubrication is like giving your door a sip of water on a hot day.
 Lubricate the rollers, tracks, and hinges every six months with a high-quality lubricant.
 Avoid heavy oils as they can attract dust.
+Guide to Home Garage Door Maintenance.

 Checking the Door Balance

-If your door isn’t balanced, the opener will have to work harder, reducing its lifespan.
+Guide to Home Garage Door Maintenance If your door isn’t balanced, the opener will have to work harder, reducing its lifespan.
 Disconnect the opener by pulling the release handle and manually move the door about halfway up.
 If it doesn’t stay, it means the counterweight system is unbalanced.

 Inspecting the Rollers